csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

         19.99 with a discount of 0.25 is 14.9925
         ```

       But this isn't the best way to display prices and discounts.
-Obviously, the prices should have dollar signs, but also, it doesn't make sense to show a price with fractional cents (14.9925) -- it should be rounded to two decimal places.
+Obviously, the prices should have dollar signs, but also, it does not make sense to show a price with fractional cents (14.9925) -- it should be rounded to two decimal places.
 You might also prefer to display the discount as 25% instead of 0.25, since people usually think of discounts as percentages.

 - Improving interpolation with format specifiers
     - You can change how numbers are displayed by adding a format specifier to a variable's name in string interpolation